Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 To deploy this page to GitHub Pages, the following steps need to be followed;

-1. Log in to the GitHub website and locate the GitHub Repository.
+1. Log in to the GitHub website and locate the GitHub Repository containing the project.
 2. At the top of the Repository, locate the "Settings" Button in the menu area.
-3. Scroll down to the Settings page until you arrive at the "GitHub Pages" Section.
+3. Scroll down the Settings page until you come to the "GitHub Pages" Section.
-4. Under "Source", click the dropdown menu called "None" and select "Master Branch".
+4. Under the section named "Source", click the dropdown menu called "None" and select "Master Branch".
-5. The page will automatically refresh and the website is now deployed and is able to be viewed.
+5. The page will automatically refresh and the website is now deployed and is able to be viewed as a web page.
-6. Scroll back down to locate the now published site link in the "GitHub Pages" section.
+6. Scroll back down the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository

-By forking the GitHub Repository you are able to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository;
+By forking the GitHub Repository, this enables you to make a copy of the original Repository on the GitHub account to view and/or make changes without affecting the original repository;
-1. Log in to GitHub and locate the GitHub Repository.
+1. Log in to GitHub and locate the GitHub Repository which contains the project.
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate and select the "Fork" Button.
+2. At the top of the Repository (as opposed to the top of page) just above the "Settings" Button on the menu, locate and then select the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.
+3. You should now have a copy of the original Repository in your GitHub account which you can inspect.

 ### Making a Local Clone
-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to your GitHub account and locate the GitHub Repository which contains the project.
-2. Under the repository name, click "Clone or download".
+2. Under the Repository name, click "Clone or download".
-3. To clone the repository using HTTPS, copy the link under "Clone with HTTPS".
+3. If you wish to clone the Repository using HTTPS, you should copy the link under "Clone with HTTPS".
 4. Proceed to open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type ```git clone```, and then paste the URL you copied from the link in Step 3.
+6. Type ```git clone```, and then paste the URL you copied from the link that is detailed in Step 3 above.
 - ```$ git clone https://github.com/USERNAME/REPOSITORY```
-7. Press Enter and your local clone will then be created and available to be used.
+7. Press Enter and your local clone will then be created and available to be inspected and reviewed.

 ## Credits

 ### Code
-- [Bootstrap w-100](https://stackoverflow.com/questions/43405426/why-use-bootstraps-w-100-class-to-split-a-rows-columns-into-two-rows-when-yo): I studied this post in order to split the page into four boxes on the Classes page and retain the Call to Action "Classes Schedule" button in the middle of the page.
+- [Bootstrap w-100](https://stackoverflow.com/questions/43405426/why-use-bootstraps-w-100-class-to-split-a-rows-columns-into-two-rows-when-yo): I studied this post in order to split the page into four boxes on the Classes Page and retain the Call to Action "Classes Schedule" button in the middle of the page.
 - [Insert a Google Map to Your Website](https://www.youtube.com/watch?v=KIC0OK9nKXY): I watched this Youtube Tutorial to understand how to input an interactive Google Map into the Info Page.
 - [Build A Complete HTML & CSS Website with Bootstrap 4](https://www.youtube.com/watch?v=V_lAhqLXT9A): I watched this Youtube tutorial before I commenced my project to gain a more detailed understanding of how Bootstrap is applied when constructing a website.
 - [Bootstrap4](https://getbootstrap.com/): I used the Bootstrap Library throughout the project to make the site more responsive through using the Bootstrap Grid System and employing Bootstrap elements for the Navbar, Footer, Jumbotron, Sections and Query Form.
 - [z-index 9999](https://stackoverflow.com/questions/18769549/why-do-i-have-to-configure-z-index-to-be-9999): My dropdown menu was not showing in mobile so I followed advice on StackOverflow to put the Z-Index to 9999 which resolved the issue.
 - [Using Background Images for Divs - screen reader](https://stackoverflow.com/questions/40555111/what-is-the-best-way-to-use-a-background-image-on-a-div-yet-remain-accessible): As I used a few images to fill Divs (background-size: cover) in the website, I followed the instructions for this post so that these images would still be fully accessible to someone with a screen reader.
-- [Using Title in Enquiry Form - screen reader](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute): I was having difficulty adding screen reader information for the Hero Image on the query page, so I used the reply from this post which advises to use "title" to assist screen-readers who cannot see the hero image.
+- [Using Title in Enquiry Form - screen reader](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute): I was having difficulty adding screen reader information for the Hero Image on the Query Page, so I used the reply from this post which advises to use "title" to assist screen-readers who cannot see the hero image.
 - [Background Colour for Collapsed Menu](https://stackoverflow.com/questions/39211628/background-for-hamburger-menu-items-in-bootstrap): I noted that list items in collapsible hamburger menu were difficult to see.
 This post explained how to add a background colour to the collapsed Navbar so the purple links are clearly visible.

 ### Content